Stock Watch: Bob Condotta grades the Seahawks in their 38-31 win over the Kansas City Chiefs

 The tight ends had been sort of quiet in recent weeks, but they came up with two big plays on this night.
 First, Nick Vannett teamed with Russell Wilson for a 1-yard TD in the second quarter.

 Then Ed Dickson — who had just five catches in the last four games — broke tackles and rumbled forward, gaining 18 yards to convert a third-and-15 and set up Seattle’s go-ahead touchdown.
-And then he caught the 2-yarder from Wilson that helped Seattle seal it in the fourth.
+Carroll called that later “one of the moments in the game that (it’s like) ‘Okay, we’ve got a shot to win this game.’ ” And then he caught the 2-yarder from Wilson that helped Seattle seal it in the fourth.

 Grade: A-minus.